Why Visit Trento: 15 Best Things To Do In Trento Italy

 Castelvecchio

-The Old Castle, or Castelvecchio, was the first to be constructed among the parts of Buonconsiglio Castle.
+The Old Castle, also known as Castelvecchio, was the first part of Buonconsiglio Castle to be built.

-Check out the open gallery in the courtyard to see sculptures, inscriptions, and awe-inspiring frescoes for a more insightful discovery of the castle.
+Be sure to check out the open gallery in the courtyard to see stunning sculptures, inscriptions, and breathtaking frescoes that provide a more insightful discovery of the castle.
+For me, the best part of Castelvecchio is the Venetian Loggia.

-It may be just a slight opening you’ll see in the facade of the old castle, but the views you’ll see from it are spectacularly scenic.
+Although it’s just a small opening in the facade of the old castle, the views from it are spectacularly scenic.

-From the Venetian Loggia of the Castelvecchio, you’ll see spires of the churches and medieval towers jutting on the skyline of Trento.
-Tranquil mountains of the Alps will be yours to see, as well!
+From the Venetian Loggia of Castelvecchio, you’ll see the spires of churches and medieval towers jutting out on the skyline of Trento.
+You’ll also get to enjoy the tranquil mountains of the Alps in the distance!
+The view will leave you feeling like you own the city, just like the prince-bishops did in the past.

 Giunta Albertiana